Our Learning Goals

 ●manipulate sounds in spoken words

-With prompting and support, describe the relationship between illustrations and the story in which they appear (e.g., what moment in a story an illustration depicts).
+I can describe the relationship between illustrations and the text in which they appear.

 Click here for a Pencil Grip Poster.

-Target Activity and Skills:
+Writing Target Skills:

 Social Studies: